 You’d think that it would be a given that ducks need water, but I never realized just how much.
 First of all, your typical chicken waterers will not work.
 They need a water source deep enough to dip their whole heads in.

-As a result, they go through a lot of water.
-However, without it, ducks can become dehydrated and dehydration can look a lot like vitamin deficiency.
+As a result, ducks go through a lot of water.
+However, ducks can become dehydrated without water, and dehydration can look a lot like vitamin deficiency.

 You’ll also need to know how to keep their duck pool clean.
 Dump and rinse all water sources daily.
 You should also scrub them out with bleach water at least monthly to kill algae and bacteria that will build up on the surface.